mirkin-pixel/ha-adsb-station/README.md

 1. Go to **Settings → Devices & services → Add integration**.
 2. Search for **ADS-B Station**.
 3. Choose what this entry is for:
-   - **Flightradar24 feeder (fr24feed)** — the address of the machine running it, and the port of its status page, `8754` by default.
+   - **Flightradar24 feeder (fr24feed)**: the address of the machine running it, and the port of its status page, `8754` by default.
-   - **FlightAware feeder (PiAware)** — likewise, port `8080` by default.
+   - **FlightAware feeder (PiAware)**: likewise, port `8080` by default.
 A station whose web server was taken over by something else may serve `status.json` elsewhere; on one running tar1090 behind nginx it is worth trying port 80.
-   - **Plane Finder feeder (pfclient)** — likewise, port `30053` by default.
+   - **Plane Finder feeder (pfclient)**: likewise, port `30053` by default.
-   - **ADS-B receiver only** — for a station that feeds nowhere, or as the entry that carries the decoder.
+   - **ADS-B receiver only**: for a station that feeds nowhere, or as the entry that carries the decoder.
 4. Every path then offers the receiver.
 Attach it to one entry and leave it empty on the others, or the aircraft figures are counted several times over.

 These paths are probed automatically, on port 8080 where fr24feed and PiAware serve them and on port 80 where readsb with tar1090 does: